 Learn more about augmented reality developers and how to become one, including the education, certification, and skills you’ll need to be successful.
-Explore the average salary and job look in the industry as well.
+Explore the average salary and job outlook in the industry as well.
+Then, if you’re ready to learn the underlying concepts, enabling technologies, and key applications for AR and related technologies, consider enrolling in the Extended Reality for Everybody Specialization.
+In as little as two months, you’ll have the opportunity to build skills in storyboarding, user experience, prototyping, and more.

 Augmented reality is a technology where digital information is overlaid against real-world objects, allowing users to engage with digital content while still feeling rooted in reality.
 This is in contrast to virtual reality, where users fully immerse their senses as they leave the real world and enter a fully digital space.
 On the other hand, augmented reality allows you to access digital information in your physical reality.
 This can be used for various purposes, such as entertainment, performing your work more effectively, or deciding whether a new piece of furniture fits the color scheme of your living room.